MarkPearlCoZa/Kata_MonthlyPayslip/readme.txt

+With this Kata, don't worry about fancy UI's etc. Focus at the core of the problem, using tests to drive the design.
+UI can be a simple console application.

 ----------------------------------------------------------------------------------

 Problem: Employee monthly payslip

 When I input the employee's details: first name, last name, annual salary(positive integer) and super rate(0% - 50% inclusive), payment start date, the program should generate payslip information with name, pay period,  gross income, income tax, net income and super.